Remigration: Sweden

-The Sweden Democrats support remigration policies and have advocated for raising the allowance given to migrants to encourage voluntary repatriation.
-Sweden Democrats MEP Charlie Weimers has suggested that "If incentives to increase voluntary remigration are unsuccessful, the Sweden Democrats will insist on other means, including forced deportations" of refugees who hold residency permits.
-The Alternative for Sweden also advocates remigration.

-Swedish Migration Minister Johan Forssell, a member of the Moderate Party, has stated that "remigration" is an important issue for Sweden, and that wider use of voluntary repatriation in line with the policy followed by Denmark would be one of the options considered by his government.
+The far-right nationalist party Alternative for Sweden advocate the revocation of citizenship and the forced remigrations of individuals who do not meet the party's criteria for citizenship.

 United Kingdom

 Generation Identity UK and Ireland activists have engaged in the promotion of remigration.
 In April 2018, Hope not Hate detailed how, while the group was relatively unknown by the mainstream media; its "core beliefs" of ethnopluralism, and remigration of non-whites from Europe, was more extreme than any policies of the English Defence League.
 In May 2018, The Times was reporting how the extremist organisation was promoting the singling out of Black British people for priority remigration from the UK.

-As of 2025, the Homeland Party, Britain First, and the UK Independence Party (UKIP) support remigration as a policy.
-Former UKIP MP Douglas Carswell has advocated for a "voluntary remigration scheme offering £20,000 per individual (or £50,000 per family) to immigrants from Muslim-majority countries" to return.
+As of 2025, the Homeland Party, and Britain First support remigration as a policy.
+Rupert Lowe's Restore Britain party has also been described by York Councillor Andrew Hollyer as using "remigration" rhetoric.

 According to Nick Lowles, one of the authors of a report by Hope not Hate, in a related concept, members of the counter-jihad movement "believe there will be a confrontation between Islam and the West and there can be no accommodation so the only solution can be to expel followers of Islam from Britain and Europe".